 Many thanks to Bart Engelen for his valuable contribution.
-We would like to thank also Marlène Guillon, Julien Cabé, Nicolas Cabé, Tom Juille, as well as participants at the 13th conference on the International Network for Economic Methodology (San Sebastian, 2017), and audiences in Poitiers (MAPP and MSHS, 2018) for useful comments and suggestions.
+We would like to thank also Marlène Guillon, Julien Cabé, Nicolas Cabé, Valérie Clément, Tom Juille, Georges Boyer, an editor of the Journal, two anonymous referees, as well as participants at the 13th conference on the International Network for Economic Methodology (San Sebastian, 2017), MANCEPT workshops (Manchester, 2019) and audiences in Poitiers (MAPP and MSHS, 2018) for useful comments and suggestions.
 This work has benefited from an AXA postdoctoral fellowship and support from GREDEG Nice.